reimagined/resolve/packages/resolve-redux/README.md

  * #### `merge`

     Produces an action handled by a reducer which the [`createViewModelsReducer`](#createviewmodelsreducer) function generates.
 A view model state is replaced with a new state
 .
-It takes two arguments:
+It takes three arguments:
-    *  `viewModel` -  the name of a read model whose state should be updated
+    *  `viewModelName` -  the name of a view model whose state should be updated
     *  `aggregateId` - an aggregate id
-    *  `state` - the state to be merged with the specified read model's existing state
+    *  `state` - the state to be merged with the specified view model's existing state

 ## 💻 Basic Usage